ruisuantonio/quote-test-main/README.md

 # Daily Quote

-> **Citacao:** People don't care how much you know until they know how much you care. — Theodore Roosevelt
+> **Citacao:** Lust, anger and greed are the three gates to self-destructive hell. — Bhagavad Gita

 fim do arquivo